Find out all there is to know about acoustic fabrics:

 Acoustically transparent curtains

-Curtains are easily adjusted, relatively economical and often an integral design element of a space.
-Use them in offices, museums, schools and auditoriums or in venues ranging from theatres and recording studios to dance, drama and music rehearsal spaces.
+Curtains, fabric panels and acoustic baffles are easily adjusted, relatively economical and often an integral design element of a space.
+Use them in offices, museums, schools and auditoriums or in venues ranging from theatres and recording studios to dance, drama and music rehearsal rooms.

-ShowTex also offers standard off-the-shelf Acoustic Panels.
+ShowTex also offers standard off-the-shelf Acoustic Panels for walls and ceilings.
 With an exceptional sound absorption coefficient of 1.00, they are ideal for schools, offices, congress halls, recording studios and so much more.
-Their particularly dry acoustic effect eliminates most of the early and late reflections with just a few panels in proportion to the room’s total surface and volume.
+Their particularly dry acoustic effect eliminates most of the early and late reflections with just a few ceiling or wall panels in proportion to the room’s total surface and volume.

-As functionality and aesthetics go hand in hand, custom-printed acoustic drapes or panels can provide a functional solution while adding a unique vibe to your space.
-Customise any multi-layered acoustic curtain with a print that fits your taste, print a sound-transparent fabric to mask speakers and other audio installations in a creative way, or incorporate your artwork in an acoustic panel that will instantly increases the level of sound absorption in your room.
+As functionality and aesthetics go hand in hand, custom-printed acoustic drapes or panels can provide a practical solution while adding a unique vibe to your space.
+Customise any multi-layered acoustic curtain with a print that fits your taste, print a sound-transparent fabric to mask speakers and other audio installations in a creative way or incorporate your artwork in an acoustic wall covering that will instantly increase the level of sound absorption in your room.

 Today’s businesses are dynamic, impulsive and constantly changing.
 Office spaces must therefore be flexible enough to respond to these organisational changes and to the need for personal comfort and technological development.